ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 # Aurora Serverless Flyway DB

 Aurora Serverless Flyway DB is a template project that is used to setup an [Amazon Aurora Serverless Database](https://aws.amazon.com/rds/aurora/serverless/) that is integrated with [Flyway](https://flywaydb.org/) to manage database migrations.
-This integration is accomplished through the use of an ECS Fargate task along with the help of GitHub Actions.
+This integration is accomplished through the use of an [AWS ECS Fargate](https://aws.amazon.com/fargate) task along with the help of [GitHub Actions](https://github.com/features/actions).

 ## Contents
 - [Overview](#overview)